 Eligibility for federal and University need-based aid is limited to U.S. citizens and eligible non-citizens.

-- First, if you qualify as a citizen, permanent resident of the U.S. or eligible non-citizen and as such are able to access U.S. federal student loans, which offer very favorable terms, you should consider them first.
+- If you qualify as a citizen, permanent resident of the U.S. or eligible non-citizen and as such are able to access U.S. federal student loans, which offer very favorable terms, you should consider them first.
 Start by completing the FAFSA (Free Application for Federal Student Aid).

-- Next, if you do not qualify for U.S. federal student aid we advise that you check with your home country to see if loans to study in the U.S. are available.
+- If you do not qualify for U.S. federal student aid we advise that you check with your home country to see if loans to study in the U.S. are available.

 - If you are an international student seeking to borrow without a co-borrower you will find fewer lenders from which to choose.
 The two lenders listed below do not require a U. S. citizen, permanent resident, or eligible non-citizen co-borrower, however their interest rates and other terms may be less favorable.
 Certain restrictions apply as noted.